 The perfect foundation is like the Holy Grail of the beauty world—we spend our whole lives searching for something we're not even sure exists.
-It can be a costly and disappointing process trying to find "the one", and sometimes no matter how many samples and colour matches we endure, everything comes up short.
+It can be a costly and disappointing process trying to find "the one", and sometimes no matter how many samples and color matches we endure, everything comes up short.

-Product recommendations are one of the greatest ways to uncover life-changing products, but one or two friends sharing their favourite foundation is not exactly giving you the best chance for success.
+Product recommendations are one of the greatest ways to uncover life-changing products, but one or two friends sharing their favorite foundation is not exactly giving you the best chance for success.
 Asking the whole country though?
 Now that is a grand idea.
 So to help you all on your foundation quest, we asked some of Australia's biggest beauty retailers what their best-selling foundations are.
-The results were a mix of cult favourites and unsung heroes, but the common theme is that they're all amazing (and make flawless skin a cinch).
+The results were a mix of cult favorites and unsung heroes, but the common theme is that they're all amazing (and make flawless skin a cinch).